 Students who do not meet all requirements for regular admission into a selected program are granted provisional admission status.
 Provisionally admitted students may take learning support classes and certain specified occupational courses as long as class pre-and co-requisites are satisfied.
-All certificate, diploma, and associate degree program students initially admitted on a provisional basis must have satisfactorily completed the necessary prerequisite and learning support course work in order to progress in the program.
+All certificate, diploma, and associate degree program students initially admitted on a provisional basis must have met regular admission status by either completing necessary learning support classes or successfully completing the appropriate level math and English courses.
+Students admitted into Basic Entry-Level Workforce Certificates may progress from those certificate program to the associated diploma courses as regular admit as long as all coursework in the certificate is successfully completed.
 Applicant admitted provisionally will not be granted an award of a certificate, diploma or associate degree classified as a Provisional Admitted student.